Counseling for Bipolar Disorder in Boston, MA—Counselors and Therapists in Boston

 The past few weeks have been horrible for Harper.
 Her boyfriend cut things off, saying she was reckless and untrustworthy.
 Harper spend several weeks crying all day.
 She barely ate, but she slept all the time.
 A few days ago, she started feeling better—abnormally better, actually.
 She started working at a boutique downtown and after work, Harper goes to practice with a band she joined.
 Harper may be feeling great, but her friends are starting to worry.
 Some nights, Harper and the other band members go out, partying all night.
 A few times, she did not even go home before she showed up the boutique.
 Harper may feel fantastic, but her loved ones are rightly concerned.
 Both the depression and the high energy Harper has experienced may be a sign that something more serious may be happening to her—she may have bipolar disorder.

 When Bipolar grips people lives, those who suffer and their loved ones can feel scared and confused about the behavior they see displayed.
 Many people are learning, however, that Bipolar Depression can be treated effectively, and mental health professionals are learning more and more about how the illness works.
-The counselors and therapists at Thriveworks Boston have worked with many clients who have or think they may have Bipolar Depression.
+The bipolar disorder counselors and therapists at Thriveworks Boston have worked with many clients who have or think they may have Bipolar Depression.
 Our professionals understand how Bipolar functions, and we have helped many people find the emotional, social, and physical support they need to live the life they want.

 The Symptoms of Bipolar Disorder